Promiscuity: Motivations

 Accurately assessing people's sexual behavior is difficult, since strong social and personal motivations occur, depending on social sanctions and taboos, for either minimizing or exaggerating reported sexual activity.

 American experiments in 1978 and 1982 found the great majority of men were willing to have sex with women they did not know, of average attractiveness, who propositioned them.
 No woman, by contrast, agreed to such propositions from men of average attractiveness.
 While men were in general comfortable with the requests, regardless of their willingness, women responded with shock and disgust.

 The number of sexual partners people have had in their lifetimes varies widely within a population.
 We see a higher number of people who are more comfortable with their sexuality in the modern world.
 A 2007 nationwide survey in the United States found the median number of female sexual partners reported by men was seven and the median number of male partners reported by women was four.
 The men possibly exaggerated their reported number of partners, women reported a number lower than the actual number, or a minority of women had a sufficiently larger number than most other women to create a mean significantly higher than the median, or all of the above.
 About 29% of men and 9% of women reported to have had more than 15 sexual partners in their lifetimes.
 Studies of the spread of sexually transmitted infections consistently demonstrate a small percentage of the studied population has more partners than the average man or woman, and a smaller number of people have fewer than the statistical average.
 An important question in the epidemiology of sexually transmitted infections is whether or not these groups copulate mostly at random with sexual partners from throughout a population or within their social groups.

 A 2006 systematic review analyzing data from 59 countries worldwide found no association between regional sexual behavior tendencies, such as number of sexual partners, and sexual-health status.
 Much more predictive of sexual-health status are socioeconomic factors like poverty and mobility.
 Other studies have suggested that people with multiple casual sex partners are more likely to be diagnosed with sexually transmitted infections.

-Severe and impulsive promiscuity, along with a compulsive urge to engage in illicit sex with attached individuals is a common symptom of borderline personality disorder, histrionic personality disorder, narcissistic personality disorder, and antisocial personality disorder but most promiscuous individuals do not have these disorders.
+Severe and impulsive promiscuity, along with a compulsive urge to engage in illicit sex with attached individuals is a common symptom of various psychiatric disorders such as borderline personality disorder, histrionic personality disorder, narcissistic personality disorder, and antisocial personality disorder but most promiscuous individuals do not have these disorders.